A Joint Statement from the Park District, Township and Library Regarding the Non-Binding Referendum Question

-As for the Park District, the question has been answered more than once.
+Regarding the question of consolidation, this has been answered more than once.
 The Park District was created so that the Village’s parks could be managed and maintained expertly—tasks the Village could not achieve.
 More recently the Village deeded all of the recreation centers and other facilities it owned to the Park District, which already had been managing them.
 Read the IAPD Local Government Consolidation Report

 The History of Park District Independence